a-la/alamode/documentary/API/index.md

 Call this function to get the result you want.

-%EXAMPLE: example/example.js, ../src => alamode%
+%EXAMPLE: example/example.js, ../src => alamode, javascript%